fenago/machine-learning-for-finance/lab_guides/Lab_5.md

 A regex is a powerful tool, and this very short introduction does not do it justice.
 In fact, there are several books longer than this one written purely on the topic of regexes.
-However, for the purpose of this book, we\'re only going to briefly introduce you to the topic.
+However, for the purpose of this course, we\'re only going to briefly introduce you to the topic.

 A regex, as a tool, works well on simple and clear-to-define patterns.